What Is Tezos and How Does It Work?

 Is Tezos Real Money?

 Unfortunately, no. At least not yet.
-Tezos tokens are a very recent entry as compared to the established cryptocurrencies, some of which have been around for almost a decade.
-Currently, Tezos is at an initial juncture where only project backers or traders purchase the coin.
+XTZ tokens are a very recent entry as compared to the established cryptocurrencies, some of which have been around for almost a decade.
+Currently, the cryptocurrency is at an initial juncture where only project backers or traders purchase the coin.
 Backers are people who believe in the project, and they show their support by acquiring a stake.
 Traders are only looking for short or long term monetary gains.

-Moreover, it should be kept in mind that Tezos isn't primarily an alternative digital currency but a blockchain like Ethereum which aims to power smart contracts and applications on a self-amending protocol.
-The difference in vision means Tezos is a token that's focused on running the blockchain operations instead of turning into real-world currency.
+Moreover, it should be kept in mind that it isn't primarily an alternative digital currency but a blockchain like Ethereum which aims to power smart contracts and applications on a self-amending protocol.
+The difference in vision means it is a token that's focused on running the blockchain operations instead of turning into real-world currency.

 Fees & Expenses